 Carhartt’s heavy-duty waterproof insulated gloves use FastDry technology to dry these gloves out quickly, so you never have to put cold, soggy gloves on again.
 A reinforced digital grip palm helps you keep ahold of your phone or whatever else you need, even when it’s too cold to feel your fingers.

-The Heat Warmer Heated Gloves are another great option if you’re looking for a pair with its own heat source.
-These gloves have a large capacity battery that will keep your gloves between 100 and 113 degrees for up to five hours.
+The Global Vasion Heated Gloves are another great option if you’re looking for a pair with its own heat source.
+These touchscreen accessible gloves have a large-capacity battery that will keep your hands toasty warm between 3 different heat settings for hours on end.
 Even with the battery off, these rechargeable fleece-lined gloves are still plenty warm.

 Columbia Bugaboo Interchange Glove